Reaching 100%: superfast broadband for all

-This will deliver a future-proofed, national fibre network, placing Scotland as one of the best connected places anywhere in Europe, and underpinning our future economic growth.
+R100 will deliver a future-proofed, national fibre network, making Scotland one of the best connected places anywhere in Europe, and underpinning our future economic growth.

-On 14 December 2017, we announced investment of £600m for the initial phase of the R100 programme - a vital investment in Scotland's national infrastructure.
+In December 2017, we announced investment of £600m for the procurement phase of the R100 programme - a vital investment in Scotland's national infrastructure.

-Our investment is over double the amount of public funding committed to our current Digital Scotland Superfast Broadband ( DSSB) roll-out and more than three times bigger than the UK’s Challenge fibre fund.
+Our investment is over double the amount of public funding committed to our current Digital Scotland Superfast Broadband (DSSB) roll-out and more than three times bigger than the UK's Rural Gigabit Connectivity Programme.

-We have also formally launched the procurement process for the Reaching 100% (R100) programme.
-Our approach aims to ensure that all parts of Scotland are within reach of accessible fibre – creating new backhaul to underpin superfast broadband and 4G today and ultrafast broadband and 5G tomorrow.
+The procurement process for R100 is well underway.
+Our approach aims to ensure that all parts of Scotland are within reach of accessible fibre - creating new backhaul to underpin superfast broadband and 4G today, and ultrafast broadband and 5G tomorrow.

-The initial procurement is split across three regional lots (North, Central and South).
-This approach, and the scale of our ambition and investment, has been designed to maximise interest from telecoms suppliers from across the UK and Europe
+The procurement is split across three regional lots (North, Central and South).
+This approach, and the scale of our ambition and investment, has been designed to maximise interest from telecoms suppliers from across the UK and Europe.

 Scotland has some of the most challenging locations anywhere in Europe for providing telecoms infrastructure.
-Though we expect this initial procurement to extend access to the vast majority of premises, bringing accessible fibre far closer to our most remote rural areas, additional measures will likely still be needed to provide superfast access to some of those areas.
+Though we expect this initial procurement to extend access to the vast majority of premises, bringing accessible fibre far closer to our most remote rural areas, additional measures may still be needed to provide superfast access to some of those areas.
 With this in mind, we are developing plans in parallel with the main procurement to ensure our 100% commitment is met.

 However, it is important to re-iterate that the initial £600m investment is crucial to any additional measure as the new fibre it provides will make it easier to deliver those superfast technologies.

-In meantime, the Better Broadband Scheme will continue to offer an interim solution for those premises experiencing slow speeds and that are not part of the current Digital Scotland programme roll-out.
+In the meantime, the Better Broadband Scheme will continue to offer an interim solution for those premises experiencing slow speeds and that are not part of the current Digital Scotland programme roll-out.
 Find out more about it at https://www.scotlandsuperfast.com/how-can-i-get-it/alternative-solutions/